dibreyjonatan/TASK-MANAGEMENT-SOFTWARE/README.md

 # TASK MANAGER
- a software to visualize cpu usage,ram usage and wifi speed
+ a software to visualize cpu usage,ram usage and wifi upload and download speed